medoidai/skrobot/README.md

 * Add support in the module for multiclass problems

-* Build some notifiers (e.g., Slack, Trello and Discord)

-* Add a new task for automatic feature synthesis

 ### Can I contribute?

 Of course, the project is [Free Software](https://www.gnu.org/philosophy/free-sw.en.html) and you can contribute to it!